SoK: Rowhammer on Commodity Operating Systems

-\mypara{Row-Level Count} CRA~\cite{kim2014architectural}, as an early scheme published in 2014, maintains a counter per row using a portion of the DRAM memory.
+\mypara{Row-Level Count with One Counter per Row} CRA~\cite{kim2014architectural}, as an early scheme published in 2014, maintains a counter per row using a portion of the DRAM memory.
 In such a case, every time a row is activated, its counter needs to be updated, resulting in doubled memory-access latency.
 To reduce the latency, CRA implements a cache of recently updated counters within the MC.
 Thus, a row counter is accessed from DRAM {if} it cannot be found from the cache.
 Similar to CRA, Panopticon~\cite{bennett2021panopticon}, a recent scheme in 2021, also maintains a counter in DRAM for each row.
 Unlike CRA, Panopticon rearranges DRAM's subarrays' layout in a staggered way, and thus {a counter can be updated alongside a row activation}.

-\mypara{RowSet-Level Count} CAT~\cite{seyedzadeh2018mitigating} applies one counter to a set of consecutive rows and every access to rows within the set will be counted.
-However, in an intuitive implementation where rows are evenly assigned to each counter, some counters can become quite ``busy" and some remain ``idle", as benign workloads in production computing environments have memory access locality and specific memory regions of rows are accessed more often (``hot") than other memory regions.
-To address this problem, CAT leverages \emph{adaptive trees} to dynamically update the number of rows one counter manages.
-By doing so, more counters are allocated for a ``hot" memory region and less counters are for a ``cold" memory region.
+\mypara{Row-Level Count with One Counting Logic per Bank} Besides the on-die Target Row Refresh (TRR)~\cite{DDR4TRR} introduced in~\autoref{sec:product}, the following works from the academia are also in this category.